GrosvenorTechnology/OemAccessApi/documentation/API/PermissionRequest.md

 # Permission Request

-The permission request service is used by the `serverPermission` gate in an User entity permission.
+The permission request service is used by the `serverPermission` gate in an User entity permission and can also be used globally.

 ## URL